 As you worked through the ranks in the Big 4 world, what goals and objectives did you set yourself that an aspiring Partner may want to hear about or take note of?

 Initially, we spend time focusing on technical excellence and obtaining the accounting and tax skills to be proficient in the job.
 And then being a successful manager requires the ability to lead teams and assist with their personal development.
-Once I became a Partner and in charge of the tax department, the focus became much more on business generation, exceeding budgets and growing the size of the business each year.
+Once I became a Partner and was in charge of the tax department, the focus became much more on business generation, exceeding budgets and growing the size of the business each year.
 This doesn’t happen by chance, of course.
-The most important aspect of long term success, whether in taxation or another field, is the quality of the people in the team.
-In my opinion, a happy team who feel supported and have a connection with their leaders will deliver great results.
+The most important aspect of long-term success, whether in taxation or another field, is the quality of the people in the team.
+In my opinion, a happy team who feels supported and has a connection with its leaders will deliver great results.
 This seems obvious, particularly in a people business, but my experience is that few tax leaders really understand this, or are prepared to make the personal sacrifices required.

 Were you active in self-education?
 And are you still currently active in self-education?

 Self-education is something that must take place throughout life.
 Every day we can, and often do, learn something new.
 The most important thing is to be open to learning.